Sustainability

 Conservation of Water Resources

-• Water usage reduction rate
+• Water usage per unit of production

 6.4